nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/concepts-self-assessment.md

 ### Implement the DisplayAllProducts Method

-1. Add a `DisplayAllProducts` method at the bottom of `Program.cs`.
-1. Reference the **List** of **Product** objects at the top.
 1. Iterate over the products and display each product's name and price on a new line in the console.
 Start the line with the index of that product in the `List`.
 1. Add the product type title to the product display.
 HINT: You will need to use a Linq method to get the product type for each product.

 ### Implement the DeleteProduct Method

-1. Add a `DeleteProduct` method at the bottom of `Program.cs`.
 1. Display the products and prompt the user to enter the index of the product they want to delete.
 1. Find the product with the provided index and remove it from the list of products.

 ### Implement the AddProduct Method

-1. Add an `AddProduct` method at the bottom of `Program.cs`.
-1. Prompt the user to enter the name and price of the new product.
+1. Prompt the user to enter the name and price of the new product (in this order).
 1. Display the `ProductType`s and prompt the user to choose a type for the new product.
 1. Create a new instance of the Product class using the provided information.
 1. Add the newly created product to the list of products.

 ### Implement the UpdateProduct Method

-1. Add an `UpdateProduct` method at the bottom of `Program.cs`.
 1. Display the products and prompt the user to enter the index of the product they want to update.
 1. Find the product with the provided index and retrieve its reference.
-1. Prompt the user to enter the updated name, price and product type for the product.
+1. Prompt the user to enter the updated name, price and product type for the product (in that order).
 If the user presses enter without typing anything, leave the property unchanged.
 1. Update the product's properties with the provided information.